Pharmacoeconomics: In policy

 In 1993, Australia became the first nation to use pharmacoeconomic analysis as part of the process for deciding whether new drugs should be subsidized by the Federal Government.
 The Pharmaceutical Benefits Advisory Committee (PBAC) advises Federal Government ministers on whether new drugs should be placed on a list for of drugs that consumers can then purchase from pharmacies at a subsidized price.
 Since 1993, this approach to evaluating costs and benefits is used in Canada, Finland, New Zealand, Norway, Sweden, and the UK.

 Impact of pharmaceutical innovations

+In the past 30 years, major pharmaceutical innovations have improved condition-related outcomes for six serious medical conditions: ischemic heart disease, lung cancer, breast cancer, human immunodeficiency virus (HIV) infection, type 2 diabetes mellitus, and rheumatoid arthritis (RA).
 Spending on new pharmaceuticals and R&D, although expensive, is considered to bring net benefits, as it decreases overall health care costs.
 A study of 30 countries estimated that 73% of the increase in life expectancy in recent decades is due to new pharmaceuticals alone.
 Another study found that new drugs have reduced hospital usage by 25% per decade by replacing more expensive forms of care like surgery.
 It has been estimated that the cost per additional life-year gained thanks to pharmaceutical innovation was US$2,730, compared with US$61,000 for dialysis, a commonly used benchmark.